 In just a couple of weeks, the tax year will come to an end.
 So this is your last chance to make the moves that will maximize your 2017 return’s accuracy and minimize the taxes you owe.

 You might be thinking you’ll wait until the first quarter of 2018 because cash flow will be better then.
-Think again: buying before year end lets you use Section 179 or other tax benefits and take some of the purchase price from money that would otherwise have gone to the IRS.
+Think again: buying before year-end lets you use Section 179 or other tax benefits and take some of the purchase prices from the money that would otherwise have gone to the IRS.

 Review your 2017 profits with your CPA to figure out exactly what percentage rate you will be taxed at.
 Once you know that amount, you can more easily manage cash flow, plan for the first quarter of 2018, and make informed decisions about such expenditures as employee holiday bonuses or leasehold improvements.